Le Pressoir d'Argent

 Le Pressoir d'Argent ([lə pʁɛ.swaʁ daʁ.ʒɑ̃], "The Silver Press") is a two Michelin star restaurant owned by British celebrity chef and restaurateur Gordon Ramsay located in Bordeaux, France.
-It opened in 2015 and was Ramsay's third restaurant in France.
+It opened in 2015 and is Ramsay's third restaurant in France.

 Description

 Le Pressoir d'Argent is located on the first floor of the InterContinental Bordeaux Le Grand Hôtel in Bordeaux, France.
 Dishes served include "native lobster from the ‘press’ steamed with lemon leaf, corn, girolles, courgettes, coral and lemon grass bisque; and blonde d’ Aquitaine veal, braised shin, bone marrow, white root vegetables, soft herbs and consommé."
 The restaurant's menu was developed by Ramsay with head chef Gilad Peled.

 History

 Le Pressoir d’Argent was opened in September 2015 and was Ramsay's third restaurant in France after the Trianon Palace and the Veranda in Versailles.
 It was awarded two Michelin stars in the 2016 list.
+As of 2024, it still held two Michelin stars.